 The Blue Star starfish (Linckia laevigata) is also called the Blue Linckia.
-It is a marine (sea) invertebrate, because it has no backbone.
+It is a marine (saltwater) invertebrate, because it has no backbone.

 The starfish (also called a sea star) is an echinoderm (meaning prickly skin) in the Asteroidea class (meaning star-shaped).